Property Search

 Lessons from the Road

-3. Parents see things differently.
-Mum and Dad keep talking about “potential” and “structure” while we’re over here imagining pool parties and game nights.
+3. Parents care about weird things.
+Mum and Dad talk about “potential” and “structure” while we’re imagining pool parties and gaming nights.

 What’s Next?

-We’ve got a few more places to see, and Mum says she’s feeling hopeful.
-Luke and I are… sceptical.
-But we’re also kind of excited.
-It’s cool seeing all these different houses, even if most of them are a bit disappointing.
-Plus, we’ve learned a lot about what we don’t want, which Mum says is “just as important.”
+Mum says she’s feeling hopeful.
+Luke and I are sceptical.
+But, okay, we’ll admit—it is kind of cool seeing all these different houses.
+Even if most of them are disappointing.
+At least we’re getting a better idea of what we don’t want, which Mum says is “just as important.”

-So, that’s the update from us!
-We’ll let you know if we finally find The One.
-Until then, wish us luck (and Wi-Fi).
+So, that’s the latest from us.
+We’ll update you when (or if) we finally find The One.
+Until then, wish us luck… and Wi-Fi.

 Sitemap